mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 All the archived stories are shown on the **Archive** page.
 You can see the following information of an archived story:

-* Unique story ID – Clicking it shows the details of the story
+* Unique story ID – Clicking it shows the story details.
-* Story title – Clicking it shows the details of the story.
+* Story title – Clicking it shows the story details.
-* Which sprint the story belongs to – Clicking it opens the [archived sprint details page](archived-sprint-details).
+* Which sprint the story belongs to – Clicking it shows the [archived sprint details](archived-sprint-details).
-* Linked epic – Clicking it shows the details of this epic.
+* Linked epic – Clicking it shows the epic details
-* Archive date and time – Clicking it shows the details of the story.
+* Archive date and time – Clicking it shows the story details.

 {{< figure src="/attachments/developerportal/collaborate/epics/archive.png" >}}

 You can search stories based on story titles in the search box.

-{{% todo %}}Check with Jelena if more information can be used for search, for example, epic titles or labels.{{% / todo %}}

-### 5.1 Archived Sprint Details Page {#archived-sprint-details}
+#### 2.4.1 Archived Sprint Details Page {#archived-sprint-details}

-When you click the sprint icon at the end of an archived story row, the archived sprint details page opens and shows the details of the sprint.
+When you click the sprint icon in a row of an archived story on the **Archived** page, you can see the following details of this sprint:

-On the top, it shows the sprint name, the time when the sprint was archived, and the start time and the end time of the sprint.
-Below, it shows the following items:
+* Sprint name
+* When this sprint was archived

-* **Sprint Goal** – the goal of this sprint
+* When this sprint started and ended

+* Sprint goal
-* **Was the sprint goal reached?** – shows the answer provided by the person who ended the sprint
+* Whether the sprint goal was reached
-* **Archived by** – person who ended the sprint
+* Who archived the sprint, shown under **Archived by**
-* **Completed stories** – stories in this sprint that were completed
+* Stories that were completed, shown under **Completed Stories**
-* **Incomplete stories** – stories in this sprint that were not completed
+* Stories that were not completed, shown under **Incomplete Stories**